Ocean freight rates double in a year | The Western Producer

 “There are factors that suggest rates will remain higher for some time,” U.S. Wheat Associates, (USW) market analyst Michael Anderson said in a recent article.

-Mark Hemmes, president of Quorum Corp., Canada’s grain monitor, said rates may have doubled but they are coming off a historically low period.
+Mark Hemmes, president of Quorum Corp., Canada’s grain monitor, said rates may have doubled but they are coming off an historically low period.

 He said they are back to about normal levels.